yavorfingarov/Reprise/README.md

 ### Validation filter (.NET 7 only)

-It's also possible to add validation as a filter for all endpoints.
+It's also possible to add a global validation filter.
 This way, you don't need to manually inject validators and validate.

 ```csharp
 app.MapEndpoints(options => options.AddValidationFilter());